AlexJReid/blog/content/posts/local-api/index.md

 $ curl -H "x-debug: 1" https://some-service.test-env-1.mycompany.com/message/upper
 LOCAL HELLO WORLD
 ```

+There was no need for a redeploy, just a restart of the process.

 ### Routing an entire resource
 Instead of looking for the `x-debug` header, we could specify that requests made to the `/message/upper` subresource are sent to the new implementation.
 This is a minor change to the service router.